Castleford–Garforth line: History

-An act for the construction of the line was passed in 1873.
-Originally built by the Leeds, Castleford and Pontefract Junction Railway (LC&PJR), prior to its opening in 1878 the NER had acquired over three quarters of the shares in the line.
+The construction of the line was authorised by the Leeds, Castleford, and Pontefract Junction Railway Act 1873 (36 & 37 Vict. c. clxxvi).
+Originally built by the Leeds, Castleford and Pontefract Junction Railway (LC&PJR), prior to its opening in 1878 it was absorbed into the NER by the North Eastern Railway Company's Act 1876 (39 & 40 Vict. c. cii).

 Passenger trains between Castleford and Garforth continued from and to Leeds, serving also the intermediate stations between Garforth and Leeds.
 Whilst the NER supplied six to seven trains per day at the start, the LNER reduced the service to five trains per day which after nationalisation had become as little as three per day.
 All local passenger trains were stopped in January 1951, but excursions and diverted passenger trains continued until 1969.

 Whilst the line served a sparse population, its original intended purpose of moving coal kept it in traffic until the 1990s.
 Coal was forwarded out from Allerton Bywater, Allerton Main, Kippax, Lowther and Primrose Hill Collieries.
 Since 1958, Bowers Disposal Point was the forwarding location for coal mined from the St Aidan's opencast venture.
 One other coal mine, Trench Colliery, was located near to Garforth and its siding faced north, so that it only traversed a small section of the line.
 Trench Colliery closed down in 1930 and all freight traffic between Garforth and Ledston ended on 14 July 1969.

 In the 1980s, spoil from Wheldale Colliery was taken to the tips at Allerton Bywater.
 This service used National Coal Board (NCB) locomotives with NCB drivers who were qualified to drive on the BR owned branch.
 These trains ceased in 1987 with the closure of Wheldale.
 About 1+1/2 miles of track were retained from Castleford East Junction to Ledston to serve Allerton Bywater Colliery and Bowers Row Disposal Point, and later RJB Mining's Ledston Unloading Hopper Compound.
 These services ended on 6 June 1998.

 In 2009 there were reports that Network Rail considered reopening the line to run more services between Castleford and Leeds, but the costs were considered prohibitive given the low population numbers.